Kennedy, Elizabeth J. "Betty"

 Survivors include her daughter, Maureen (Erwin) Kutzik of Fond du Lac; two sons, Larry (Carol) of Janesville and Terry (Lauren) of Mission Viejo, Calif.; eight grandchildren; four great-granddaughters; three sisters, Vicki (Gene) Coughlin, Shirley (Jack) Crouch and JoAnn (Wayne) May, all of Watertown; a brother, Lawrence (Ann) Eberle of Plymouth; sister-in-law, Evelyn Eberle of Horicon; other relatives and friends.
 She was preceded in death by her parents; husband, Bill in 2018; sister, Anna Graves; and brother, John Eberle.

-Due to the COVID-19 threat, for the safety of all, a private family memorial Mass will be held at St. Jerome Catholic Church in Columbus on Thursday, June 25, 2020.
-The Rev. Garrett Kau will officiate.
-Inurnment will be in Annunciation Cemetery, Lost Lake.
+Due to the COVID-19 threat, for the safety of all, a private family memorial Mass was held at St. Jerome Catholic Church in Columbus on Thursday, June 25, 2020.
+The Rev. Garrett Kau officiated.
+Inurnment was in Annunciation Cemetery, Lost Lake.
 Memorials may be directed to St. Jerome Parish or Prairie Ridge Health.
 Online condolences may be made at www.jensenfuneralandcremation.com.
 A special thank you to the staff of The Meadows Assisted Living, Prairie Ridge Health nurses and staff, Dr. Rolf Poser and Dr. Sam Poser for their compassionate care.

 Jensen Funeral & Cremation